quorumcontrol/tupelo-docs/tutorials/notebook.md

 ### Writing the note

-Now that we have a way to retrieve our notebook ChainTree and key we can proceed towards inserting notes.
+Now that we have a way to retrieve our key and notebook ChainTree we can proceed towards inserting notes.

 We will need to decide where in our ChainTree to put the data we are creating.
-For more complex applications we will want to use different paths to keep our data organized and potentially manage permissions but for a simple application like our notebook a single path will do.
+For more complex applications we will want to use different paths to keep our data organized and potentially manage permissions, but for a simple application like our notebook a single path will do.

 In file `notebook/index.js` we will add a constant to store that.